Peace Corps Preparatory Program

 Knox has a long tradition of sending graduates to the Peace Corps.
 In the 1960s, Knox had one of the highest percentages of graduates in the Peace Corps of any college in the nation.
 The high percentage of Knox alumni serving in the Peace Corps was among the criteria used by The Washington Monthly magazine when it recently recognized Knox as one of the nation's top 25 liberal arts colleges.
 Most recently, the Peace Corps ranked Knox #10 on their list of the nation's top volunteer-producing colleges!

-Jeff Wozencraft, a Peace Corps volunteer in Cape Verd.
+Jeff Wozencraft '10, a Peace Corps volunteer in Cape Verde

 Sam Claypool Temple '11 and her husband, Luke Temple '08, Peace Corps volunteers in Tanzania

 Kimberly Marciniak '11, a Teaching English as a Foreign Language (TEFL) Peace Corps volunteer in Ukraine